cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 -   A Db2 subsystem (v12 or greater) is available.

--   A zOS Connect EE server is available - set up as part of the base/COBOL install.
+-   A zOS Connect server is available - set up as part of the base/COBOL install.

 -   A Liberty JVM is running inside of the CICS region - this is set up